FarzanSoli/Protein-Structure-Generation/README.md

 To build the Docker image and run the container, which will automatically save training, validation and test datasets, follow these steps.
 Note that the process can be time-consuming and depends on your internet speed.
 These steps download the most recent dataset.

-However, you can use the available dataset [alpha-carbon coordinates.][2] and run the "Data_Processing.py" code locally to save the training, validation and test datasets.

 ```
 docker build -t peptidiff .